 Instead of asking your team to drive increased efficiency – instead, ask them how great would look.
 Great isn’t usually more of the same, just faster.
-"Great" begins in a different place.
+“Great” begins in a different place.
 It starts with open not closed questions.
 Henry Ford’s original customers said what they wanted was a faster horse.
-He didn't make the car by training horses to run faster.
+He didn’t make a car by training horses to run faster.

 Do the questions you ask raise expectations?

 3. If You Want Originality – Produce More

 According to Adam Grant, to increase your chances of coming up with something original you should produce more.
 Mozart, Beethoven, and Bach are best known for a small number of pieces.
 Each of them was highly productive.
 Here are their numbers: